 If you no longer participate in these little habits or stress-relieving activities, it might be time to resolve to pick up that tennis racket again.
 It may be hard to leave your little one behind for an hour or two, but you will return feeling refreshed and rejuvenated, able to be a more attentive parent.
-By meeting your needs first, you will be more equipped to meet your little one’s needs.
+You will be more equipped to meet your little one’s needs by meeting your needs first.

 Then take time to reconnect with your partner.

 Another important thing to consider is taking time alone with your partner.
 Remember, your baby entered into your relationship and your family.
 The two of you come first, and it is important to spend time on your relationship.

 Book a date night once in a while.
 Grandma would probably love a few hours alone with her grandson, and you can get some adult conversation and eat with two hands!
-Maybe go watch a movie or go out with friends and have some adult conversation.
+Maybe watch a movie or go out with friends and have some adult conversation.
 One night out does wonders for feelings of fulfillment.
-Maybe you work all day and feel guilty about going out in the evening, but work is not playing for you.
+Perhaps you work all day and feel guilty about going out in the evening, but work is not playing for you.
 Remember, work is work and does not count as relaxation or leisure.
 For a well-balanced life, you need work, play, and leisure.

 Find time to be alone.